-Jonathan Tait-Harris has been there and done that, with humour and style; usually in a hostile land and under fire.
-He is to be found wherever conflict occurs and was present in Gaza during the fighting in 2014 and Libya before that.
+As a prominent UN War Crime Investigator, Jonathan Tait-Harris was usually to be found wherever major conflict occurred.
+He was present in Gaza during fighting in 2014 and Libya before that.
 His knowledge of Eastern Europe, the Caucasus, Middle East and Africa is extensive and he is regularly called upon to advise and comment to the media, governments and NGOs.

 He began his career as a commissioned officer in the British Army and served mainly in Northern Ireland in the mid-1980s.
 Thereafter he worked as a Detective with the police including an important period with the Central Counties Air Operations Unit, chasing criminals both in the air and on the ground, before serving as a leading UN War Crimes Investigator in the former Yugoslavia, focusing on the Siege of Sarajevo and the roles of war crimes suspects Ratko Mladić and Radovan Karadžić.
 His work and that of a select group of investigators lead directly to the indictment of Slobodan Milosević.